Azure/portaldocs/portal-sdk/generated/design-patterns-controls-Map.md

 * Provide enough room on the page for the Map control to fully display
 * Provide meaningful icons to correspond with each datapoint
+* By design the map control is not made to be accessible via keyboard, instead all the data it contains must be available outside of it.
+Eg. Show them in List, Grid etc.

 <a name="best-practices-don-t"></a>
 #### Don&#39;t